Idler disaster: Second sinking of the Idler

 Rumsey had the Idler towed to Fairport, Ohio, on October 17 by the Harry D. Goulder.
 It was tied up there for a year.
-Rumsey initially planned to have the yacht rebuilt as a steam-powered vessel, but abandoned this idea in October 1901 and had it stripped of all useable material.
+Rumsey initially planned to have the yacht rebuilt as a steam-powered vessel, but abandoned this idea in October 1901 and had it stripped of all usable material.
 The Idler was still being stripped when, in late August 1902, two sailors broke into the ship and stole several items.

 On January 22, 1904, an ice jam on the Grand River swept the Idler and several other vessels out onto Lake Erie.
 The yacht was towed back to her berth, but on March 24 another ice jam broke the Idler free and took her 300 ft out onto the lake.
 This time, the lake ice pierced the yacht's hull, and she sank.
 Rumsey sold the wreck, and the new owner intended to salvage the 6 ST of pig iron ballast.
 He failed to take any action, and the United States Army Corps of Engineers dismantled and removed the wreck.